jackie-ho/car-repository/resources/01-user-interface/intro-to-xml-lesson/readme.md

  3. Name parent and children elements.
  4. Find and name empty elements (the ones that do not have content).

- > Instructor Note: Review the questions above in the conclusion.
+ > Check: Were the students able to complete the questions above?

 ## Conclusion (5 mins)